 Perspiration keeps the body from overheating and short-circuiting.
 When your core temperature rises much higher than 98.6 degrees F, the hypothalamus — your brain’s thermostat — signals the exocrine system’s sweat glands to activate.
 Perspiration rises to the skin’s surface through pores and evaporates when it hits the air, keeping you cool.

 What is sweat, anyway?

 You’ve no doubt noticed that sweat can taste salty.
-Perspiration is mostly water, with small amounts of fat and electrolytes like sodium, potassium, and calcium.
-Its makeup differs depending on which kind of sweat gland it comes from: eccrine or apocrine.
+Perspiration is mostly water, along with small amounts of fat and electrolytes — the electrically charged essential minerals (such as sodium, potassium, and calcium) that are critical to our body’s function, including muscle contractions and energy production.

 How much do we sweat?

 More than you might think: According to the National Institutes of Health, an average adult can produce up to a quart of sweat per day.
 Children don’t start reaching those levels until puberty.